Oman: Reign of Sultan Said (1932–1970)

 Said bin Taimur became the sultan of Muscat officially on 10 February 1932.
-The rule of sultan Said bin Taimur, a very complex character, was backed by the British government, and has been characterised as being feudal, reactionary and isolationist.
-The British government maintained vast administrative control over the Sultanate as the defence secretary and chief of intelligence, chief adviser to the sultan and all ministers except for one were British.
+The rule of sultan Said, a very complex character, was backed by the British government, and has been characterised as being feudal, reactionary and isolationist.
+The British government maintained vast administrative control over the Sultanate as the defence secretary and chief of intelligence, chief adviser to the sultan and all ministers except for two were British.
 In 1937, an agreement between the sultan and Iraq Petroleum Company (IPC), a consortium of oil companies that was 23.75% British owned, was signed to grant oil concessions to IPC.
 After failing to discover oil in the Sultanate, IPC was intensely interested in some promising geological formations near Fahud, an area located within the Imamate.
 IPC offered financial support to the sultan to raise an armed force against any potential resistance by the Imamate.

+Upon the outbreak of World War II, the sultan of Oman declared war on Germany on September 10, 1939.
+During the war, Oman had a strategic role in the defence of the United Kingdom's trade routes.
+Oman was never attacked during the war.
+In 1943, the Royal Air Force established stations on Masirah Island (RAF Masirah) and at Ras al Hadd.
+Air-sea rescue units were also stationed in Oman.
+No. 244 Squadron RAF flew Bristol Blenheim V light bombers and Vickers Wellington XIIIs out of RAF Masirah on anti-submarine duties in the Gulf of Oman and the northern Arabian Sea, while No. 209 Squadron RAF, No. 265 Squadron RAF, and No. 321 Squadron RAF flew Consolidated PBY Catalinas out of Umm Ruşayş on Masirah Island.
+On October 16, 1943, the German U-Boat U-533 was sunk in the Gulf of Oman after being struck by depth charges dropped by a Bristol Blenheim from No. 244 Squadron RAF.
+The wreck settled at a depth of 108 meters (354 feet) approximately 25 nautical miles (46 kilometres) off the Fujairah coast.
+52 crew members died, with the sole survivor, Matrosengefreiter Günther Schmidt, taken aboard HMIS Hiravati near Khor Fakkan and made a prisoner of war.
+The wreck is now a popular recreational diving site.

+The December 1951 Treaty of Friendship, Commerce and Navigation (covering commerce, oil reserves and navigation) between Oman and the United Kingdom recognised the Sultanate of Muscat and Oman as a fully independent state.

 In 1955, the exclave coastal Makran strip acceded to Pakistan and was made a district of its Balochistan province, while Gwadar remained in Oman.
 On 8 September 1958, Pakistan purchased the Gwadar enclave from Oman for US$3 million.
 Gwadar then became a tehsil in the Makran district.